 Branna Elenz recently graduated from Luther College in Decorah, Iowa with a double major in Sociology and Psychology.
 After being a part of the office with Serve Louisiana and experiencing her first year in New Orleans she realize she was not done with all this city and Community Works had to offer and is excited to take on her next year here.
 In addition to playing her part in social justice movements, Branna is very passionate about the arts: music, dance, writing and painting.
 She looks forward to utilizing all she has learned from the past year at Community Works and continuing forward with personal and professional growth in and around all the work being done in New Orleans.

-Hannah Ashe is from Cambridge, MA and recently graduated from Lesley University where she studied Expressive Art Therapy and Human Services.
+Hannah Ashe is from Cambridge, MA and graduated from Lesley University where she studied Expressive Art Therapy and Human Services.
 She’s danced for the majority of her life but also enjoys collaging, taking photos, and reading in her free time.
 She’s taught dance, yoga and interdisciplinary classes in summer camps and after schools growing up, so she is no stranger to the spirit and importance of these programs.
 Her strong belief in the powers of art making to heal and build community is one reason why she moved to New Orleans, and was attracted to Community Works.
-She’s looking forward to her future in New Orleans while serving the children and families who live here.
+She has been building new partnerships, facilitating the CW Advisory Council, and fundraising over $20,000 for Community Works.
+She is really grateful to be part of this team.